 Look forward to new challenges.
 Tackle them head on.

 Write down a new daily, weekly and one yearly goal.
 Yes I said one yearly goal.
 It’s August 12, 2017 so that leaves almost four months to complete it.

-I found this helpful article by Tiny Budda with tips for changing your perspective.
-A great point
+I found this helpful article by Tiny Budda with tips for changing your perspective to gaining success.

 When I decided to change my perspective, I felt comforted to know that all that I was going through had a purpose, even if I did not understand it.
 I found a peace in knowing that I could change my mood in an instant by changing my perspective.

-It’s up to each individual person to decide whether to move forward with the present and change the outcome for the future, or stay stuck in the past with regreats and anxiety.
+It’s up to each individual person to decide whether to move forward with the present and change the outcome for the future, or stay stuck in the past with regrets and anxiety.

 I welcome your comments and feedback.